kyoheiu/felix/README.md

 ### Changed

 - Huge refactoring: Migrated to crossterm from termion due to the maintainability and future-support for Windows.
-New module `term.rs` contains (almost) all of the terminal API, so that other modules will not get effected by the future backend change.
+New module `term.rs` contains (almost) all of the terminal API, so that other modules will not get effected by the future backend change. **_IMPORTANT: Nothing needs to be done: you can use felix with your existing config file._**
   - Alongside, some changes are added to show the file path properly in Windows.
   - With crossterm, opening a file in e.g. Vim, it feels as if this app "freezes".
 This behavior is not what I want, so from v1.3.0, `open_file_in_new_window` can work only if \[exec\] is set in config file, and the extension of the item matches the key.
   - As a result of this migration, the number of dependencies increased to 66 from 51.
-- `default` key in the config file become `Option`, so that users can select \$EDITOR without explicitly setting it up.
+- `default` key in the config file become `Option`, so that users can select `$EDITOR` without explicitly setting it up.
 The initial process of asking users to select the default command has also been fixed accordingly.

 ### Fixed